gpaulissen/bml-converter/README.md

 You may need to use pip3 instead of pip if pip does not point to a Python 3 installation.

+## Install LaTeX

+In order to create PDFs you need to install LaTeX.
+There are several distributions available.
+On Windows [MiKTeX](https://miktex.org/) is a good option.
+The executable latexmk must be in the PATH otherwise the GUI will not display the option to convert BML to PDF.

 # Usage

 ## Launch the Python script src/bml-converter.py